Israel Pincas: Biography

-Pincas was born in Sofia, Bulgaria in 1935.
+Pincas was born in Sofia, Bulgaria, in 1935.
 He lost his father at the age of 6.
-As a boy, he emigrated to the Mandate Palestine with his mother in 1944.
+As a boy, he emigrated to Mandate Palestine with his mother in 1944.
 He lives in Tel Aviv.

 Published works

-Pincas published his first book of poetry 14 Poems in 1961.
-His most famous poem is Ilmale ("Were it not") His poems were published in various circles, in the literary supplements of daily newspapers and periodicals.
+In 1951, Pincas started publishing poetry in Israeli newspapers and magazines.
+Pincas later published his first book of poetry, 14 Poems, in 1961.
+His most famous poem is Ilmale ("Were it not").
+His poems were published in various literary supplements of daily newspapers and periodicals.
 Many of his poems were published in the magazine Exclamation Point, after many years of nonrecognition.
-He has published eight books of poetry, to date, many by the Exclamation Point publishing house.
+He has published eight books of poetry to date, many of which are by the Exclamation Point publishing house.
 He also worked as an editor for the local office of the United Press news agency.
-Pincas translated a number of books by Shlomo Kalo from Bulgarian to Hebrew.
-In 2012 he published the collection of poetry "Diskurs über die Zeit" ("Discourse about time") translated into German (Stiftung Lyrik Kabinett München).
+Pincas translated several books by Shlomo Kalo from Bulgarian to Hebrew.
+In 2012, he published the collection of poetry "Diskurs über die Zeit" ("Discourse about time"), translated into German (Stiftung Lyrik Kabinett München).

 Awards

-In 2005, Pincas was awarded the Israel Prize, for poetry.
+Pincas received the Bernstein Prize as well as the Israel Prime Minister's Prize.
+In 2005, Pincas was awarded the Israel Prize for poetry.